Baldev Upadhyaya

-Baldev Upadhyaya (10 October 1899 – 10 August 1999) was a Hindi, Sanskrit scholar, literary historian, essayist and critic.
+Baldev Upadhyaya (10 October 1899 – 10 August 1999) was a Hindi and Sanskrit scholar, literary historian, essayist and critic.
 He wrote numerous books, collections of essays and a historical outline of Sanskrit literature.
 He is noted for discussing Sanskrit literature in the Hindi language.
 Earlier books related to Sanskrit literature were often written either in Sanskrit or in English.

 Life

 He was born on 10 October 1899 in the village Sonbarsa in the Ballia district of Uttar Pradesh, British India.
 His father was Pt.
 Ram Suchit Upadhyaya, who was a great scholar of the Bhagavata Puraṇa, and his mother was Murti Devi.
 He had two brothers.

-Upadhyaya's early education was in Govt.
-High School, Ballia, except for a session 1911–1912, when he was admitted to the 6th standard at Bengali Tola Inter College, Benares.
-He passed his M.A. from Banaras Hindu University (1922) and Sahityacharya from Govt.
+Upadhyaya's early education was at the Govt.
+High School, Ballia, except for the years 1911–1912, when he was admitted to the 6th standard at the Bengali Tola Inter College, Benares.
+He passed his M.A. from the Banaras Hindu University (1922) and the Sahityacharya from the Govt.
 Sanskrit College, Benares.

 He married Shivmuni Devi, daughter of Pt.
 Dev Krishna Ojha, granddaughter of Pt.
-Yogesh Dutt Ojha, a Sanskrit scholar and author of Paribhashendu Shekhar, which was published from Sampurnanand Sanskrit Vishwavidyalaya, Varanasi.
+Yogesh Dutt Ojha, a Sanskrit scholar and author of the Paribhashendu Shekhar, which was published by the Sampurnanand Sanskrit Vishwavidyalaya, Varanasi.

 He died on 10 August in his centenary year 1999 at Varanasi.
 He had two sons.
-One of his son named Dr. G. S. Upadhyaya is retired from IIT Kanpur, where he was a professor in Department of Materials and Metallurgical Engineering.
-Dr. G. S. Upadhyaya also have been the head of department.
-The grandson of Baldev Upadhyaya named Dr. Anish Upadhyaya is currently professor in Department of Materials and Metallurgical Engineering, IIT Kanpur, Kanpur, UP.
+One of his sons named Dr. G. S. Upadhyaya is retired from IIT Kanpur, where he was a professor in the Department of Materials and Metallurgical Engineering.
+Dr. G. S. Upadhyaya also had been the head of the department.
+Prof. G. S. Upadhyaya has died during the COVID-19 period (2020–21).
+The grandson of Baldev Upadhyaya named Dr. Anish Upadhyaya is currently a professor in the Department of Materials and Metallurgical Engineering at IIT Kanpur.